Why Are Organic Compounds White?

 While organic chemistry mostly deals with smaller elements such as carbon and nitrogen, transition metals are much larger and contain more electrons.
 On the other side of the spectrum (ha!), inorganic chemists get to spend their days running out of colors to label their compounds with.
 Chartreuse, anyone?

-Transition metal complexes completely fill up the low energy orbitals and move into higher energy ones, allowing their electrons to transition with all a whole range of beautiful colors!
+Transition metal complexes completely fill up the low-energy orbitals and move into higher-energy ones, allowing their electrons to transition with a whole range of beautiful colors!

 - Lapedes, D. N. (1976).
 Dictionary of Scientific and Technical Terms McGraw-Hill.